 Alpha Omega Epsilon (ΑΩΕ) is a social and professional sorority for women in engineering and technical sciences.
 The sorority was founded by twenty-seven female engineering students at Marquette University on November 13, 1983, and four months later on March 22, 1984, it became a recognized organization on the Marquette University campus.
 The idea of uniting female engineers and technical scientists of all curricula as Alpha Omega Epsilon has spread to other campuses.
 As a result, there are currently forty active chapters and one colony of the sorority.

 Beta Rho chapter of Alpha Omega Epsilon was founded at the University of Alabama in 2013, and currently has 45 members

-Throughout the Spring Semester most of our organizations will be going through the new member recruitment process.
-All of our chapters do an individual recruitment with different calendars so please reach out to the individual chapters for final dates and times.
+Throughout the Fall Semester, most of our organizations will be conducting new member recruitment processes.
+All of our chapters run an individual recruitment with different calendars, so please reach out to the individual chapters for final dates and times.
 Contact information for the individual chapters is available under the 'Our Chapters' tab.